w3f/polkadot-wiki/docs/learn-staking.md

 For each validator pool, we keep a list of nominators with the associated stakes.

-The general rule for rewards across validator pools is that two validator pools get paid essentially the **same amount of tokens** for equal work, i.e. they are NOT paid proportional to the stakes in each pool.
+The general rule for rewards across validator pools is that two validator pools get paid essentially the **same amount of tokens** for equal work; they are NOT paid proportional to the stakes in each pool.
 There is a probabilistic component to staking rewards in the form of [era points](maintain-guides-validator-payout.md/#era-points) and [tips](learn-transaction-fees.md#fee-calculation) but these should average out over time.